AlynMing/SimpleTodo-7/README.md

 ## Notes

-No difficulties with base functionality, but the section for editing used a deprecated used a deprecated method and I couldn't figure out how to update it to use the new libraries instead.
+No difficulties with base functionality, but the section for editing used a deprecated method and I couldn't figure out how to update it to use the new libraries instead.

 ## License